matanad/mine-sweeper/README.md

 - You can choose the difficult level of the game
 - You can also hand place the mines before starting the game ✋🏼
 - You have three hints that you can use to reveal a random tile 🔎
+- You also have another hint that reveals the clicked cell and the cells around it 🌟
 - The game tracks your time ⏱️

 ## How to play 🕹️